gr231/python-data-science/COURSE.md

 ## Course description

+This course will cover concepts and strategies for working more effectively with Python, with the aim of writing reusable code, as well as how to manipulate and visualise data effectively.

+On day 1, we will briefly go over the basic syntax, data structures and control statements.
+This will be followed by an introduction to writing user-defined functions.
+We will then look into how to incorporate existing python modules and packages into your programs as well as writing you own modules.
+At the end of the day, we will introduce Python libraries for data manipulation and analysis.

+Day 2 will focus on data visualization in Python, comparing different libraries, from generating static plots with matplotlib and ggplot to interactive graphics with plot.ly.
+Additionally, we will introduce Biopython, which provides Python libraries for a wide range of bioinformatics problems, and cover visualization of biological data in Biopython.

+Note: this course is the continuation of the Introduction to Solving Biological Problems with Python; participants are expected to have attended the introductory Python course and/or have acquired some working knowledge of Python.
+This course is also open to Python beginners who are already fluent in other programming languages as this will help them to quickly get started in Python.

 ## Prerequisites
+Having attended the An Introduction to Solving Biological Problems with Python course and/or have a working knowledge of Python

 ## Aims
 During this course you will learn about:
+- Writing functions
+- Best practice approaches to write reusable code
+- Structuring code in a custom module
+- Using Python libraries
+- Working with biological data using BioPython

 ## Learning Objectives
 After this course you should be able to: (There should only be 4-6 objectives)
+- Write reusable Python code, using functions and libraries effectively, and according to best practice guidelines
+- Acquire a working knowledge of key concepts which are prerequisites for advanced programming in Python e.g. writing modules

 ## Timetable